Naming the Paradigms

 This order enables flows and is often partially or wholly hierarchical.
 Components must be well-defined to allow their explicit organisation.

 Over time, the situation/entity actively maintains its order, controlling components as required to ensure relevant requirements like efficiency, strength and security.
-That order determines an identity.
+That order determines a socially recognizable identity.

 The paradigm expects that entity change may occur in the form of a re-organisation.
 If change is imposed, then order will be maintained by re-structuring as appropriate.